Rebuilding your Marriage 101

 Go buy tickets to a live event, go hire a babysitter, go book a weekend getaway.
 Why?
 Because romance never spontaneously renews itself… it’s a lifetime commitment.
 And passion is like fire — without attention, it grows cold… (that’s the bad news).
 The good news is, like fire, it can also be rekindled until it’s red-hot again.
 The way you rekindle passion and keep the romance red-hot is by embracing the beginner’s mind — this means you never, ever, stop dating each other.
 You don’t see yourselves as just husband and wife, but as lifelong lovers… so that even 10, 15 or 35 years together, people should see you together and think, “Oh, they must be newlyweds!”

 Here’s something that might surprise you (or maybe not): Research indicates that 65% or more of extramarital affairs can be directly attributed to boredom.
 Interesting, isn’t it, how it’s not lack of love, but more likely the lack of newness, lack of adventure and lack of passion that act as icebergs to your relationship?
 But when you think about it, it makes sense.
 Because if there’s one trade-off that monogamy brings, it’s the lack of newness.
 So it’s no surprise that boredom is to monogamy what kryptonite is to Superman — its main weakness.
 The sad news is that many couples overlook this weakness, naively assuming that love prevents boredom.
 But that’s not true: Love doesn’t make us immune to boredom (just ask any mother with a two-year old).
 And if that’s not enough, many couples are afraid to talk about the boredom, monotony or restlessness they might be feeling for fear of hurting each other… and so, in an attempt to “solve the problem,” they turn to extramarital affairs.
 This is why you will hear me say time and time again: Infidelity isn’t the problem; it’s usually an attempt to solve the problem.
 So if you don’t want to be at this crossroads again, you’ve got to shift your attitude and your approach to monogamy (not just marriage).

-Ask: Which Way is Right for You?
+Ask: Which Way Is Right For You?

 If you don’t change the way you’ve done things in the past, then you’ll only end up right back where you are… and I know that’s not what you want.
 Obviously, I’m not the first person to notice that the “traditional model” of marriage is flawed.
 Many other experts have commented on this.
 In my case, because I work in infidelity recovery, the shortcomings are even more glaring to me.

-“I believe that a better marriage can only be rebuilt by design (not by default), and while infidelity is a deal-breaker, I believe it also creates an opportunity for you to make a new deal.
+I believe that a better marriage can only be rebuilt by design (not by default), and while infidelity is a deal-breaker, I believe it also creates an opportunity for you to make a new deal.
 The challenge is that most couples don’t know how to go about structuring a better, stronger and more infidelity-proofed relationship.
 This is where I believe learning how to create and sustain a lifetime of passionate monogamy can help.

-WHERE CAN YOU FIND THE STEPS, STRATEGIES & INSPIRATION
+WHERE CAN YOU FIND THE STEPS, STRATEGIES & INSPIRATION TO REBUILD

-TO REBUILD A BETTER (MORE PASSIONATE) MARRIAGE AFTER INFIDELITY?
+A BETTER (MORE PASSIONATE) MARRIAGE AFTER INFIDELITY?

 These are two totally different coping strategies.
-One is effective and the other is dysfunctional, one strategy leads you to post traumatic growth and the other to post traumatic stress.
-Therefore I see my function as a coach to remind you that while you may not have had a choice about what happened before — you do have a choice about what happens next; my job is to do everything in my power to help you choose wisely.
+One is effective and the other is dysfunctional.
+One strategy leads you to post traumatic growth and the other to post traumatic stress.
+Therefore, I see my function as your marriage coach to remind you of this.
+While it’s true that you may not have had a choice about what happened before — you do have a choice about what happens next.
+So my job now is to do everything in my power to help you choose wisely.